johbry17/2-VBA-challenge/README.md

 ## Module 2 Challenge, 26 June 2023, VBA Challenge

+main iterates over every worksheet in a workbook, calling DoEverything.
+The aptly named DoEverything populates all fields in a single worksheet according to specs below.

+There is a TestClearColumns that clears all columns I:Q, so be careful with that

 ## Background
 You are well on your way to becoming a programmer and Excel expert!
 In this homework assignment, you will use VBA scripting to analyze generated stock market data.